 In central reserves where there are two single-sided safety barriers it must be ensured that the working width is maintained between the two.

-Note: For either of the above situations, a departure from standard must be obtained from the overseeing authority, the exception to this is a bifurcation.
+Note: For either of the above situations, a departure from standard must be obtained from the overseeing authority.